 To use PET SUV data in a radiotherapy in silico modelling exercise to determine if dose sparing of active pelvic bone marrow (PBM) is possible without compromising target coverage by radiation.

 Closed recruitment: 30 November 2017

 Trial duration: 41 Months

-The narrative publication for this trial can be found here.
+The primary publication can be found here.

 Secondary results publications for this trial can be found as follows:-

 1. (2019) Is There a Role for an 18F-fluorodeoxyglucose-derived Biological Boost in Squamous Cell Anal Cancer?